caraerskine/phase-3-proj-cara-front-end-client-react/my-front-end/README.md

 How to run it:
 -You must have the backend running to make this project work.
-In the Ruby app, run rake server.
+In the console, run rake server from within the directory phase-3-proj-cara-back-end-server

--You need React to run the front end
-Run npm install and npm run server
+-You need React to run the front end from within the directory phase-3-proj-cara-front-end-client-react % cd my-front-end Run npm install and npm run server
 Open a second terminal window and run npm start